 Here are a few tips for putting together a simple “nature exploration kit” to accompany your little trailblazer on his or her Jim Thorpe adventure.
 Pack light for your Pocono family adventure so you can include some of these items!

-Whether you choose to sign up for a planned program, or set out to make your own fun, the family is assured a memorable, meaningful experience in any of Jim Thorpe and its surrounding Pocono natural areas.
+Whether you choose to sign up for a planned program or set out to make your own fun, the family has assured a memorable, meaningful experience in any of Jim Thorpe and its surrounding Pocono natural areas.
 Of course, there’s no guarantee the ride home will be a quiet one.
 That stream of complaints may very well issue once again from the back seat.